PROJECT

 Regular updates are being held between the project team and participating farmers to facilitate opportunities for open discussions, questions, real-time feedback, and peer to peer learning.

-These farms are located in Pingrup, Woottating, South Tammin, Eneabba, Warradage, Calingiri, Geraldton, Frankland River, Woogenellup, and Mount Barker.
+13 WA farmers have participated so far, with farms in Pingrup, Woottating, South Tammin, Eneabba, Warradage, Calingiri, Geraldton, Frankland River, Woogenellup, and Mount Barker.

 This critical work has been funded by the Grains Research and Development Corporation.